nardib/TextAdventure/docs/Game Guide.md

 ### New Game: Start a fresh adventure

 Since the beginning, the game can be customized by allowing you to choose your character's and enemy name and the gender.
 To make the game challenging the user is free to select the difficulty level, choosing between **EASY**, **MEDIUM** or **HARD**.
-This will directly affect the beaviour of the enemy, as later explaned.
+This will directly affect the behavior of the enemy, as later explaned.
 In addition you can also choose to play without the enemy, by tiping false in response to the third selection.

-Because of the possible lenght of a single match, Save and Resume actions are implemented through AWS S3 Bucket service.
-In orther to make a correct use of the saving and resume function you need to set your own Bucket.
+Because of the possible length of a single match, Save and Resume actions are implemented through AWS S3 Bucket service.
+In order to make a correct use of the saving and resume function you need to set your own Bucket.

 ----------------------------------------------------------------------------------------------------------------------------------------